 The goal is to connect with a well-known and respected entity to effectively deliver your brand’s news to the intended audience.

 You have two intended audiences when creating a press release:

 - The target journalist or publication (your audience for the news brief)

 - The journalist’s or publication’s audience (your target customers)

-So, while your press release should be crafted in a way that engages your targeted journalists, it should also include information that is relevant to your target customers.
+While your press release should engage targeted journalists, it should also include relevant information to your target customers.